-prasad Nilugal (Accountant Tax Consultant ) 23 September 2019
+prasad Nilugal (Accountant and GST Practitioner . ) 23 September 2019

 As per section 194C (6) of the Income Tax act 1961 - No deductions shall be made form any sum credited or paid or likely to be paid during the previous year to the account of a contractor during the course of business of plying , hiring , or leasing goods Carriages , where such contractors owns ten or less goods carriages at any time during the previous year and furnishes declaration to that effect along with PAN to the person paying or crediting such sum .